debbiediscovers/twitter/README.md

 ##Intro
-This is the (UPDATED 08/16) Github Pages hosted version of Martin Hawksey's [Host your Twitter Archive on Google Drive]  (https://mashe.hawksey.info/2016/08/keeping-your-twitter-archive-fresh-and-freely-hosted-on-github-pages/).
-Useful youtube video on how to use Github Pages if you are new to it)
+This is the *UPDATED* Github Pages hosted version of Martin Hawksey's [Host your Twitter Archive on Google Drive]  (https://mashe.hawksey.info/2016/08/keeping-your-twitter-archive-fresh-and-freely-hosted-on-github-pages/).
+Useful youtube video on how to use Github Pages if you are new to Github

 ##Instructions
 1. Request for your Twitter Archive from Twitter under [Settings](https://twitter.com/settings/account#tweet_export)